nnirror/facet/README.md

 ### Outputs

-Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio or MIDI output.
+Facet can synthesize and orchestrate the playback of multiple FacetPatterns simultaneously, producing audio, MIDI, or OSC output.
 The patterns will continually regenerate each loop by default.

 ### Audio output
 - **channel** ( _channels_ )